 About Hope City KC

-Hope City is a house of prayer and community center that seeks to bring social justice to the inner city of Kansas City through 24/7 prayer and missions.
+Hope City is a house of prayer and community center that seeks to bring social justice to the inner city of Kansas City.
 From the place of prayer a Community Center feeds the hungry, the Trade-Off-Program helps the addicts, the Youth Program is provided for at-risk kids, and Internships equip men and women to minister in the inner city.

 Jesus who is the King of Social Justice said in Luke 18, “that we are to cry out night and day for justice to come to the earth.”
 Hope City is located in one of Kansas City’s toughest neighborhoods known for high gang violence, murder, and poverty.
 Daily we are confronted with real life scenarios where those who have been marginalized by society are forced into desperate situations.